This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Peel, core, and slice the apples and place them into a medium-sized bowl.
-Pour lemon juice over the apple slices to prevent browning
+• Peel, core, and slice the apples.
+Place them in a bowl and toss with lemon juice to prevent browning.

-• Melt the butter in a 10-inch skillet over medium heat.
+• Melt butter in a 10-inch skillet over medium heat.

-• Stir in the brown sugar, cinnamon, and nutmeg.
-Cook, stirring for 30 seconds.
+• Stir in brown sugar and spices, cooking for 30 seconds.

 • Remove from heat and serve warm.